What You Need to Know About North Carolina Lemon Law if You Are Having Repeat Car Problems

 North Carolina Lemon Law gives the first owner of a brand new vehicle purchased or leased in North Carolina weighing less than 10,000 pounds certain legal rights when there are serious defects or defects that can't be fixed.
 The manufacturer may replace the vehicle or give a refund minus usage if the vehicle qualifies during the first two years of ownership, or 24,000 miles, whichever comes first.

-North Carolina Lemon Law Qualifications
+North Carolina Lemon Law Qualifications for qualifying vehicles

 - A single defect of any kind has been presented to the dealer for repair at least four (4) times and the same problem continues to exist;

 - The vehicle has been out of service for twenty (20) or more business days during any one year period for a any number of defects; or

 - Any defect(s) or condition(s) substantially impairs the vehicle's value or safety.

 There are NO used vehicle lemon laws in North Carolina

 If you have purchased a USED vehicle in North Carolina, you can't ask a manufacturer to classify your vehicle as a 'lemon' under North Carolina Lemon Law.
 This right is reserved solely for the original owner of the vehicle.
 There is the Magnuson-Moss Federal Warranty Act that may be used in some cases to conform a vehicle to the warranty or to qualify the vehicle for refund or replacement.
 If you have a problem with a vehicle, you should consult an attorney for legal advice.

 If you are having trouble getting a problem repaired, speak to the dealership service manager first, describing the problem in detail.
 Technical service bulletins (TSBs) may be available, which give guidance on fixing common yet hard-to-detect problems.
 The dealer can contact their dedicated technical assistance line to the manufacturer's engineers who can offer more insight into a particular problem.
 If the service manager cannot resolve the situation, consider another dealer.